Charity Commission Number >> 275986

 Every marketing communication will contain a method through which a recipient can withdraw their consent.
 Opt-out requests such as this will be processed within 14 days.

-7. Use Of Cookies On Our Website
+7. Use of Cookies On Our Website

 A cookie is a small file that is downloaded onto ‘terminal equipment’ (e.g. a computer or smartphone) when the user accesses a website.
 It allows the website to recognise that user’s device and store some information about the user’s preferences or past actions.